vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/3_pada-vAkya-yojanA-vibhAgaH/28_dvayAdhikAraH/11_shrImannArAyaNaH.md

 तथात्रेत्यपरामृश्य दर्शितं गुरुसाहसम् ॥
 </details>

-"It has been said, by some who are stupid (manda), that the use of the word caraṇau (the two feet - the dual of charana) is against the interpretation that Bhagavān with Śrī as His attri bute is intended (for in that case 'the four feet' should be the words).
-This is silly because this objection is refuted by the word Śrīmat which distinctly and explicitly states at the very beginning of the sentence " with His attribute Śrī".
 This indication of the attribute 'Śrī' is first heard in the sentence and cannot therefore be annulled by the dual form, namely, the two feet' (which comes later in the sentence).
 The reasoning which says that the plural form "many or four-feet" should have been used in that case will appear ridiculous to those who are acquainted with literature, for the dual forn is used, because the husband is the principal factor and his spouse is necessarily associated with him.
 When an emperor has a spouse, no one would dare to say that he has some one else (as a second ruler).
 So also, here, a serious staternent has been recklessly made without due reflection,

 It may be asked:--“When the omnipotent Lord becomes the upāya, where is the need for this attribute viz. Śrī?
 If He needs her, it would follow that He is not omnipotent."
 The same objection conld be inade against the qualities (of Nārāyaṇa) and the form (vigraha) (of Nārāyaṇa) which are stated in the words Nārāyaṇa and caraṇau respectively.
 If it is maintained, in accordance with the pramāṇas, that the qualities and the form are His attributes and that as there is a special efficacy appropriate to them as such, the omnipotence (of the Lord) is not thereby annulled, then the same argument will hold good (in the case of Śrī also) becarise (Her being the upāya along with Bhagavān) has been stated by many authorities (pramaṇas) and because in the word Śrīmat, Śrī's being the attribute is natural owing to her relationship of being the Spouse.